ivangfr/okta-springboot-react/README.md

 {"content":[{"id":"uISqEWsBpDcNLtN2kZv3","title":"Expert Java Developer - Cloud","company":"Microsoft","logoUrl"...}
 ```

-> **Note:** If you are using the person `ivan.customer@jobs.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.
+> Note.
+If you are using the person `ivan.customer@jobs.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.

 ## Using jobs-api with Swagger

-- First, get the access token as explained in **Getting Access Token** section.
+- First, get the access token as explained in [`Getting Access Token`](https://github.com/ivangfr/springboot-react-okta#getting-access-token) section.

 - Open `jobs-api` Swagger website, http://localhost:8080/swagger-ui.html